jsandvik/cse-190-server/README.md

 # Setup
 Here are local environment instructions for MAC

+Clone the repository onto your computer.
+Doesn't matter where.

+`cd /path/to/your/project`

+`git clone git@github.com:jsandvik/cse-190-server.git .`

 ## Homebrew
 I'm using homebrew on my mac.
+If you don't have it yet, you can find installation instructions [here](http://brew.sh)

 `brew install python mysql`

 I also updated pip and setuptools